- Media release from the Assistant Minister

 “Families and children are at the heart of Wanslea.
 Through their established connections with the community, Wanslea is expected to help Western Australian children with developmental delay or disability to achieve better long-term outcomes.

-“Through this $25 million investment, the Liberal-National Government is fully funding thousands of children and families to access the services and supports they need, supporting them at the earliest opportunity to develop the skills they need to take part in daily activities.
+“Through this $25 million investment, the Federal Government is fully funding thousands of children and families to access the services and supports they need, supporting them at the earliest opportunity to develop the skills they need to take part in daily activities.

 Ms Henderson said children in WA will benefit from early intervention to address developmental delay or disability.